Massimo-Carlini/AssignmentRT1/README.md

 	grab_token(code_silver:list)
 		Function to grab the silver token and then release it if we are close to golden token

-		if I take the token:
+		if I take the token
 			add the silver code to list
 			release <- True

-			while release:
+			while release
 				dist_gold, rot_gold, code_gold <- find_token_gold()
 				if(dist == -1)
 					turn the robot